csrl23/Chrome-Extension-Project/README.md

-# Random Color Generator
+# Random Color Palette Generator
-###  A simple Chrome extension that generates random colors in hexadecimal format with the click of a button.
+###  A simple Chrome extension that generates random colors in hexadecimal format with the click of a button!

 #### Developed by <b><a href="https://github.com/csrl23">Cindy Rodríguez-Llivipuma</a></b> & <b><a href="https://github.com/sabrinaira">Sabrina Ira</a></b>
 ---